Agrippina the Elder: Downfall

 With Tiberius away from Rome, the city would see a rise of politically motivated trials on the part of Sejanus and his supporters against Agrippina and her associates.
 Many of her friends and associates were subsequently accused of maiestas ("treason") by the growing number of accusers.
 It was also common to see charges of sexual misconduct and corruption.
 In AD 27, Agrippina found herself placed under house arrest in her suburban villa outside Herculaneum.

 In AD 28, the Senate voted that altars to Clementia (mercy) and Amicitia (friendship) be raised.
 At that time, Clementia was considered a virtue of the ruling class, for only the powerful could give clemency.
 The altar of Amicitia was flanked by statues of Sejanus and Tiberius.
-By this time, his association with Tiberius was such that there were those in Roman society who erected statues in his honor and gave prayers and sacrifices in his honor.
+By this time, his association with Tiberius was such that there were those in Roman society who erected statues in his honor and gave prayers and sacrifices to Sejanus.
 Sejanus' birthday was honored as if he were a member of the imperial family.
 According to Richard Alston, "Sejanus' association with Tiberius must have at least indicated to the people that he would be further elevated."

 Sejanus did not begin his final attack on Agrippina until after the death of Livia in AD 29.
 Tacitus reports a letter being sent to the Senate from Tiberius denouncing Agrippina for her arrogance and prideful attitude, and Nero for engaging in shameful sexual activities.
 The Senate would not begin these highly unpopular prosecutions against her or her son until it received clear instructions from Tiberius to do so.
 Despite public outcry, Agrippina and Nero were declared public enemies (hostes) following a repeat of the accusations by the emperor.
-They were both exiled; Nero to Pontia where he was killed or encouraged to commit suicide in AD 31, and Agrippina to the island of Pandateria (the same place her mother was exiled to).
+They were both exiled; Nero to Pontia where he was killed or encouraged to commit suicide in AD 31, and Agrippina to the island of Pandateria (the same place her daughter was exiled to).

 Suetonius says that while on the island of Pandateria, she lost an eye when she was beaten by a centurion.
 She would remain on the island until her death in AD 33.
 Accounts of her death vary.
 She is said to have died from starvation, but it is not certain whether or not it was self-imposed.
 Tacitus says food was withheld from her in an effort to make her death seem like a suicide.